 To improve the accountability of the WASH sector, we need to work together to keep watch on WASH.

-Equipped with this collated evidence, you will be able to identify progress made and hold governments to account.
+With this collated evidence, you will be able to identify progress made and hold governments and donors to account.

 So what information should you share on WASHwatch?

 Different types of information will help trigger sector performances.

 - We need more data: Share with WASHwatch data that can give a better understanding of the WASH sector such as aid flows, government spending, access to WASH in schools, etc.

 - Raw data do not explain everything.
 Share with WASHwatch your analysis of the sector such as assessment of current behaviours, analysis of what needs to change to deliver better WASH services.

 - Share with WASHwatch any comment you might have, or have access to, related to progress made

 - Share with WASHwatch any official document related the implementation of WASH commitments such as a strategy, a Joint Sector Reviews, a statement of commitment…

 Do you want to share data, official documents, your analysis or your story with WASHwatch, but are you are still unsure what is useful evidence?
 Visit our evidence guide.